Before we can see the real purpose of a virtual private network, we need to see how it works.

 You’d better use specific devices with dedicated operating systems and probably TOR to reroute your traffic randomly.

-The paradoxical effect of spending money on privacy
+Permalink to heading The paradoxical effect of spending money on privacy The paradoxical effect of spending money on privacy

 The major problem with privacy techniques is that you sometimes end up in the same category of “disreputable” people, such as script kiddies, drug dealers, etc.